 All Biostatistics students are bound by the policies and regulations below.
-Students should consult the Graduate and Professional Studies Catalog, Graduate Studies Policies and Regulations of the University of Pittsburgh, and Pitt Public Health Academic Handbook for a complete listing of all policies and regulations.
+Students should consult the Graduate and Professional Studies Catalog and Pitt Public Health Academic Handbook for a complete listing of all policies and regulations.

 Independent Development Plan (IDP)

 A Graduate Student Career Development Plan, also known as an Independent Development Plan (IDP), is a tool for helping students and advisors outline and discuss short-term and long-term objectives to guide the student's professional development.
 Biostatistics graduate students and advisors are required to complete an IDP at least annually.
 The Doctoral Report on Requirements Form for the PhD preliminary (qualifying) examination and dissertation overview includes a checkbox that the committee must use to certify that an IDP has been completed within six months.
 If an IDP has not been completed within six months, students and advisors must complete a new IDP.